How to Effectively Use User Agents for Web Scraping

 • More popular web browsers like Chrome and Firefox are more likely to succeed.

-Let’s put that into code by creating a user agent container object and a rotator class:
+Let’s put this into code by creating a simple UserAgent container class and a Rotator class to handle weighted random selection:

 from ua_parser import user_agent_parser